-Mumbai airport’s new state-of-the-art T2 terminal is an impressive engineering and architectural achievement.
+Mumbai airport’s state-of-the-art T2 terminal is an impressive engineering and architectural achievement.

 Designed by the New York office of globally leading architectural firm Skidmore, Owings & Merrill LLP (SOM) and built by India-based conglomerate GVK Power & Infrastructure Ltd. (GVK), it features a dramatic, technically complex and aesthetically breathtaking molded coffer ceiling inside the terminal, with integrated columns, as well as a striking retail corridor featuring perforated ceiling petals and skylights.